jalotra/fastapi_entrypoint/README.md

 - Add business logic modules inside src/* as individual building blocks and then just include the router inside src/server.

+## How to run ?
+- Make sure docker-compose in installed and docker-daemon in running.
+Read Docker is you are a noobie !

+- run `docker-compose -f dev/docker-compose-dev.yml build` and `docker-compose -f dev/docker-compose-dev.yml up`

+- goto : localhost:8890/docs to test out the APIs

 ## RoadMap
 - 1. Adding support for Tests; inside tests/